socketry/falcon/README.md

 	rackup --server falcon

-This will run a single-threaded instance of Falcon.
+This will run a single-threaded instance of Falcon using `http/1`.
+While it works fine, it's not recommended to use `rackup` with `falcon`, because performance will be limited.

 ## Performance